 “Glorious.
 A dream event.” - Country Living

-Christopher Woodward, Director of the Garden Museum, gives a sense of what to expect during a magical midsummer weekend of talks and conversations at one of Britain’s most enchanting private homes:
+Please see the programme below to discover what to expect during a magical midsummer weekend of talks and conversations at one of Britain’s most enchanting private homes.

 Friday 21 June